Impure Simplicial Complexes: Complete Axiomatization: Acknowledgment

-\subparagraph{Acknowledgments} The authors would like to thank Marta B\'\i{}lkov\'a, Giorgio Cignarale, Stephan Felber, Krisztina Fruzsa, Hugo Rinc\'on Galeana, and Thomas Schl\"ogl for many inspiring discussions and especially Ulrich Schmid for his enthusiasm and knowledge, which appear to be equally inexhaustible.
+The authors would like to thank Marta B\'\i{}lkov\'a, Giorgio Cignarale, Stephan Felber, Krisztina Fruzsa, Hugo Rinc\'on Galeana, and Thomas Schl\"ogl for many inspiring discussions and especially Ulrich Schmid for his enthusiasm and knowledge, which appear to be equally inexhaustible.
+We also thank the anonymous reviewers for their comments and remarks.